anudeepthika/calculate-behaviour2/addition.md

   And repeat this until you enter last but one number And press "=" after entering last number

-  Then I see the added results in exponential form
+  Then I see the added result in exponential form

 Scenario: Numbers can be negative